 - 4.4.
 In this guide, when "supervisor(s)" is used, it includes co-supervisor, if applicable and unless stated otherwise. - 4.5.
 A prospective student should discuss his or her proposed master's or doctoral study with (a) potential supervisor(s).
-Prospective students may contact the Faculty Manager or the chairperson of the relevant department in which the topic of the study falls for assistance in identifying (a) potential supervisor(s) or can consult the University's knowledge directory. - 4.6.
-The departmental chairperson and/or potential supervisor(s) may require the prospective student to submit his or her CV (including certified copies of degree certificates and academic records).
+Prospective students may contact the Faculty Manager or the chairperson of the relevant department in which the topic of the study falls for assistance in identifying (a) potential supervisor(s) or can consult the University's knowledge directory.

-- 4.7.
-Potential supervisors are required to confirm in writing to prospective students (copying the Faculty Secretary and Faculty Manager) that supervision will, in principle, be provided for the proposed master's or doctoral study subject to, inter alia: - 4.7.1. the prospective student complying with the admission requirements (see paragraph 3 above) and being admitted to the University (see paragraph 5 below); - 4.7.2. the prospective student submitting an acceptable research proposal within a reasonable time (see paragraph 6 below); - 4.7.3. the Faculty Board approving the research proposal and the appointment of the potential supervisor(s) (see paragraph 8 below); and - 4.7.4. the prospective student registering for the relevant postgraduate research programme (see paragraphs 9 and 10 below).
+- 4.6.
+The departmental chairperson and/or potential supervisor(s) may require the prospective student to submit his or her CV (including certified copies of degree certificates and academic records). - 4.7.
+Potential supervisors are required to confirm in writing to prospective students (copying the Faculty Administrator and Faculty Manager) that supervision will, in principle, be provided for the proposed master's or doctoral study subject to, inter alia: - 4.7.1. the prospective student complying with the admission requirements (see paragraph 3 above), having applied to the University and having been provisionally admitted (see paragraph 5 below); - 4.7.2. the prospective student submitting an acceptable research proposal within a reasonable time (see paragraph 6 below); - 4.7.3. the Faculty Board approving the research proposal and the appointment of the potential supervisor(s), thereby admitting the prospective student (see paragraph 8 below); and - 4.7.4. the prospective student registering for the relevant postgraduate research programme (see paragraphs 9 and 10 below).